appbaseio-apps/braintree-appbase-integration-server/README.md

 ```

 ## Dive into Codebase

-Appbase and Braintree can be really powerful to update the pricing plan of the user on the certain condition.
-For this project, we are changing the pricing plan of the user based on the number of API calls made by the user.
-One can simulate the number of API calls from the frontend module.

 The integration is divided into two sub modules:
  - Frontend Module: Simulates the API call and update the value in Appbase